Luffa is a funny name for a Vegetable that is just so tasty!

 So, many people try out Ayurveda or natural medicines to get rid of the hepatic liver problems.

-A Vegetable that promotes the liver health, can of course only be of great value in this world, and then too it tastes wonderfully!
+A Vegetable that promotes liver health, can of course only be of great value in this world, and that too it tastes wonderfully!

 In our family recipe we even add a little amount of red lentils to the “Gossai Bhaji”.

-The combination of flavors is a real treat and super healthy with the use of Turmeric, Ginger and Garlic paste, who have antibacterial/antiseptic properties.
+The combination of flavors is a real treat and super healthy with the use of Turmeric, Ginger and Garlic paste.

 To enhance the taste and to give the dish another dimension, we add some freshly scraped coconut.

-The dish is a combination of Vitamins, Minerals, Proteins and Essential Oil, which makes it perfect for those of us who have cut out carbs from their diet.
+The dish is a combination of Vitamins, Minerals, Proteins, which makes it perfect for those of us who have cut out carbs from their diet.